2024 Syrian opposition offensives: Analysis

 According to analysts, Syrian government defeats can largely be attributed to its confidence in an ultimate victory over the rebels and the lack of effort it has put in strengthening its military ranks over the four years since the Idlib ceasefire in 2020.
 Pointing to the prevalence of unwilling and poorly paid young conscripts in the army, observers noted that Iran would be hesitant to provide Assad with needed ground support.
 Analysts have also said that Russia sees little purpose to intervene more forcefully against the rebels, beyond some limited airstrikes, given the perceived ineffectiveness of Assad's forces.

 Russian analysts generally blamed al-Assad for losing the war.
 Speaking to Komsomolskaya Pravda, Semyon Bagdasarov argued that the Syrian government failed to motivate its troops and to unite the various Syrian ethnic and religious groups around its cause.
 Similarly, political scientist Andrey Kortunov wrote that al-Assad had failed to unite Syrians and achieve national reconciliation, comparing him to former Afghan president Ashraf Ghani, who was overthrown by the Taliban in 2021.
 Journalist Vitaly Ryumshin shared this comparison, but partially defended the Syrian government, arguing that the lack of reform was due to economic sanctions on the country and loss of control over the oil's resources to the United States and the Kurds.
 In a different view, Anton Mardasov, a Russian expert on the Middle East, told Nezavisimaya Gazeta that the government's collapse was not due to Western sanctions but because of al-Assad's failure in dealing with the country's problems, specifically mentioning the economic crisis, endemic corruption and nepotism and "the loss of touch with reality and thinking in the paradigm of 50 years ago".

 According to The Sunday Telegraph, the collapse of the Assad regime carries repercussions for both Russia and Iran due to their investment on the survival of the regime; Iran's Axis of Resistance had effectively collapsed with the loss of Assad's rule in Syria, undermining Iran's ability to supply Hezbollah, while Russia's invasion of Ukraine distracted Putin from Syria and exposed his struggle to keep supporting Russia's allies in Latin America and Africa (in particular Mali, Burkina Faso and Niger).

+In the months following the fall of the regime, analyses and reports indicated that Russia had grown increasingly dissatisfied with what it viewed as Bashar al-Assad’s "obstinacy" and "unwillingness" to compromise.
+Moscow had long sought to broker an agreement between the moderate secular opposition and the Damascus government, proposing manageable concessions such as granting ministerial portfolios.
+Russian frustration was further exacerbated by al-Assad’s failure to capitalize on regional normalization efforts, specifically Arab and Turkish diplomatic openings and partial Western engagement, for which Russia had actively worked to create opportunities.